brod4910/LanguageTranslation/README.md

 (1//5/2018)
 After further testing, I have figured out that I had the dimensions wrong.
 I was suspicious when i took the softmax of the output I had originally.
 The dimensions of the output y: 128x700, which did not make sense since in theory if the input size was 41 then the output should have been 41x700.
 It turns out that I had the wrong picture of the matricies in my head.
 I put the hidden size in as the rows and the input size as the columns.
 This lead to the wonky dimensions.

+(1/6/2018)
+Since I need to backpropagate through time, I need to save the previous hidden states, cell states, expected outputs, predicted outputs and inputs.
+I am unsure about how to add a sequence length and how it will change the current state of my code.